Our Story

 Owner

-A passionate outdoorsman, Tyler is an avid hunter and trapper who enjoys sharing his knowledge of wildlife and habitat management with family and friends.
-His family owns 500 acres of mountain land that has been carefully managed for both wildlife conservation and timber value.
-Tyler has a strong passion for enhancing wildlife habitat for a variety of small and big game species, with a particular interest in white-tailed deer.
+A lifelong outdoorsman, Tyler is an avid hunter and trapper who enjoys sharing his knowledge of wildlife and habitat management with family, friends, and fellow landowners.
+His family owns and manages approximately 500 acres of mountain property, which has been carefully stewarded to balance wildlife habitat improvement and sustainable timber management.

-He is an active member of the Quality Deer Management Association (QDMA) and practices Quality Deer Management (QDM) on his family’s property.
-He has also assisted other private landowners in achieving their land and wildlife management goals.
-His strategies include habitat improvement, food plot development, mineral site management, and maintaining a balanced buck-to-doe ratio.
-Tyler also emphasizes the importance of predator control as part of a holistic approach to wildlife management.
-Introduced to trapping by his grandfather at a young age, he has been especially successful in controlling coyote populations—the primary predator of white-tailed deer.
+His management strategies include habitat improvement, food plot development, mineral site management, and maintaining balanced buck-to-doe ratios.
+Tyler also emphasizes predator management as part of a comprehensive approach to wildlife conservation.
+Introduced to trapping by his grandfather at a young age, he has developed particular success in managing coyote populations, one of the primary predators impacting white-tailed deer.